Pylons/pyramid/docs/narr/project.rst

 Within the arguments to this function call, information about your application is kept.
-While it's beyond the scope of this documentation to explain everything about setuptools setup files, we'll provide a whirlwind tour of what exists in this file here.
+While it's beyond the scope of this documentation to explain everything about setuptools setup files, we'll provide a whirlwind tour of what exists in this file in this section.

-Your application's name (this can be any string) is specified in the ``name`` field.
+Your application's name can be any string; it is specified in the ``name`` field.
 The version number is specified in the ``version`` value.
 A short description is provided in the ``description`` field.
 The ``long_description`` is conventionally the content of the README